 If your request for an unemployment compensation extension is granted, you will be able to receive up to 13 more weeks of benefits.

 The maximum amount of benefits you can receive during this period will be less than:

-Not everyone will be eligible for an unemployment extension, and you will be denied if you fail to the meet the state eligibility standards.
+- Not everyone will be eligible for an unemployment extension, and you will be denied if you fail to meet the state eligibility standards.

 To have your unemployment benefits extended, you must meet the following criteria:

 - Are not receiving workers’ compensation from a previous job

 - Are not receive unemployment benefits from the United States, its territories, or Canada